 You can manually complete the tax return, sign it and either mail it or hand it in at any SARS branch office.
-Please note that the closing date for manual submissions was 26 September 2014.
+Please note that the closing date for manual submissions is 23 September 2016.

 b.
 Electronic submissions

 In order to use eFiling to complete and submit your tax return electronically you must register as an eFiler.
 Alternatively, a SARS employee can assist you in completing and submitting your tax return electronically at any branch office.